relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 Cisco UCS B-series blade servers, C-series rack servers, S-series storage servers, UCS Mini, and Cisco HyperFlex hyperconverged servers can all be managed through one interface: UCS Manager.
 UCS Manager provides unified, embedded management of all software and hardware components of Cisco UCS.
-Cisco UCS Manager software runs on a pair of hardware appliances called ***fabric interconnets***.
+Cisco UCS Manager software runs on a pair of hardware appliances called ***fabric interconnects***.
 The two fabric interconnects from an active/standby cluster that provides high availability.
 The UCS infrastructure that is being managed by UCS Manager forms a UCS fabric that can include up to 160 servers.
 The system can scale to thousands of servers by integration individual UCS Manager instances with Cisco UCS Central in a multidomain Cisco UCS environment.

 &nbsp;